iluwatar/java-design-patterns/function-composition/README.md

 ## When to Use the Function Composition Pattern in Java

-Use the Function Composer pattern when:
+Use the Function Composition pattern when:

-* You want to create a pipeline of operations where the output of one function is the input to another.
-* You need to enhance the clarity and quality of your code by structuring complex function logic into simpler, reusable components.
+* You want to create a pipeline of operations in Java.
+This enhances code clarity and quality by structuring complex logic into simpler, reusable components.
 * You are working in a functional programming environment or a language that supports higher-order functions.
 * When you want to avoid deep nesting of function calls and instead build a pipeline of operations.
 * When aiming to promote immutability and side-effect-free functions in your design.